shu-htk/tip-dev/doc/tutorial.md

 ```
 where `test.csv` is 3 columns CSV text data.
 the column number is automatically added to tha data name v
 like v1, v2, v3.
-This feature is convenient since you don't need to care
+This feature is convenient since you don't need to know
-about the number of columns of data.
+how many columns in the data file.

 `xlab` specify x-axis label and `ylab` specify y-axis label.